How to Make Garlic Chutney Powder (Dry Garlic Chutney)

 - Peel garlic cloves.
 Saute them in very little oil till they become slightly golden brown.
 For perfection, refer the pic.
 Transfer them to a bowl.

 - In the same pan, add dry coconut slices.
-Saute till its' edges change color to golden brown.
+Saute till the edges change color to golden brown.
 Transfer it to a plate.

 - Add tamarind to the same pan.
 Saute it for 30 seconds.
 Turn off the heat.
 Tamarind becomes crispy after 5 minutes.
 Transfer it to the same plate.